Q: What is PS-Prep™?

 A: The Administrator of FEMA is the designated officer of PS-Prep™.
 He relies upon a PS-Prep™ Coordinating Council, made up of experts from the DHS Science and Technology Directorate, the Office of Infrastructure Protection, the Private Sector Office and advice from the Office of the General Counsel, to manage the program.
 The Designated Officer and the PS-Prep™ Coordinating Council work with the Selected Entity to manage the program.

-Q: Has DHS selected any standards under PS-Prep™?
+Q: WHAT standards Has DHS SELECTED AND ADOPTED under PS-Prep™?

 Q: Who is the "selected entity" that DHS contracted with to provide accreditations?